Skip to main content

 Click on image to enlarge.

-The data in the figure below are exploratory, presented for observation only.
-No formal conclusions or comparisons between the two treatment arms can be made.
+The data in the figure above are exploratory, presented for observation only.
+No formal conclusions or comparisons between the 2 treatment arms can be made.

-The 'n' values reflect patients with non-missing change from baseline.
+The 'n' values reflect patients with non-missing change from baseline.5

-Hb data during the randomized period and within 30 days post-transfusion were considered missing.
+**Hb data during the randomized period and within 30 days post-transfusion were considered missing.5

 Nearly all patients taking FABHALTA remained free from RBC transfusions through the 24-week randomized treatment period